sethsandaru/eloquent-docs/README.md

 - Fast
 - Reliable

-And, welcome to Eloquent phpDoc Generator, which going to help you to achive the 3 points above 🎉
+And, welcome to Eloquent phpDoc Generator, which going to help you to achieve the 3 points above 🎉

+## What will Eloquent phpDoc Generator will generate?
+- Table name
+- Table columns (with types)
+- Model relationships
+- Model attributes/accessors

 ## Requirements
 - PHP 8+ (yes it is 2022, PHP8 is superfast)